-Dr Holly Ordway is the Chair of the Department of Apologetics at Houston Baptist University and the director of HBU’s MA in Apologetics program, which focuses on cultural apologetics.
+Dr Holly Ordway is the director of Houston Baptist University’s MA in Apologetics program, which focuses on cultural apologetics.

 She has a doctorate in English Literature from the University of Massachusetts Amherst, an MA in English Literature from the University of North Carolina at Chapel Hill, and an MA in Christian Apologetics from Biola University.